cometbft/cometbft/spec/abci/abci++_app_requirements.md

 ##### TimeoutParams.Commit

-This configures how long Tendermint will wait after receiving a quorum of precommits before beginning consensus for the next height.
+This configures how long Tendermint consensus algorithm will wait after receiving a quorum of precommits before beginning consensus for the next height.
 This can be used to allow slow precommits to arrive for inclusion in the next height before progressing.